 Road Mortality.
 Roads in the Wekiva basin have the highest rate of bear mortality in the state.
 One hundred bears, the highest rate among all counties, were killed in vehicle collisions in Lake County between 1976 and 1995.
 State Road (SR) 46 and SR 19 in Lake County were identified as having the highest rate of roadkills during that time period.
 Wekiva River State Park staff conducted a study of wildlife use and roadkills near the original SR 46 wildlife underpass from November 2001 to August 2003, including deployment of cameras, installation and maintenance of vegetation to guide wildlife to the underpass, and conducting track counts near those locations.
-Wildlife underpasses on SR 46 and other roads have been shown to decrease roadkill of bears and other wildlife, ; however animals, including bear, still die on roads in the basin.
-To accommodate the safe passage of wildlife, plans for the Wekiva Parkway include elevating sections of the new parkway system, and relocating the junction of SR 46 and CR 46A outside the primary ecological corridor.
+Wildlife underpasses on SR 46 and other roads have been shown to decrease roadkill of bears and other wildlife, but seven bears still were killed on SR 46 in the Wekiva basin in 2005 and 2006.
+To accommodate the safe passage of wildlife, plans for the Wekiva Parkway include raised sections of the new parkway, and relocating the junction of SR 46 and CR 46A outside the primary ecological corridor.

-Recreational Impacts on Wildlife and Habitat (see also Recreation Values).
+Recreational Impacts on Fish and Wildlife Habitat (see also Recreation Values).
 Recreation is included here as an issue to the extent that it impacts wildlife and habitat values.
 Certain forms of recreation, such as the use of jet skis and motorboats, may be incompatible with the protection of habitat and wildlife, depending on the location or extent of their use.
 For example, motorized watercraft can create noise or wakes that disturb wildlife, and boat propellers can damage eelgrass beds or harm manatees.
-Even nonmotorized boating can have substantial effects on wildlife habitat if the amount of human use is excessive or the timing or location of the use is inappropriate.
-Given the heavy recreational use of the Wekiva River System, these types of adverse impacts on wildlife and wildlife habitat already exist in some areas.
+Similarly, even nonmotorized boating can have substantial effects on wildlife habitat if the amount of human use is excessive or the timing or location of the use is inappropriate.
+Given the heavy recreational use of the Wekiva River System, (e.g., canoeing), these types of adverse impacts on wildlife and wildlife habitat already exist in some areas.